 Lipids are an important part of the diet of all humans and many types of animals.
 Fat is stored in the body for many reasons.

 There are several different types of fats and we'll take a look at these below:

 Saturated fats are solid at room temperature and are sometimes called solid fat.
 They are totally saturated, meaning that each molecule of fat is covered in hydrogen atoms.
 Saturated fats increase health risks if a person consumes too much over a long period of time.

 The highest levels of saturated fats can be found in meat (mammals), meat products, the skin of poultry, dairy products, many processed foods, such as cakes, biscuits, pastries, and chips, as well as coconut oil, palm oil, and cocoa butter.

 A healthy diet includes less than 10 percent of its calories from saturated fats.
-That said, research shows it is never recommended to replace saturated fat intake with refined carbohydrates or sugar, as this worsens health.
+That said,

 Examples of healthy replacement foods would be nuts, seeds, avocado, beans, and vegetables.

 Unsaturated fats, which include monounsaturated and polyunsaturated fats, are liquid at room temperature.
 They are mostly derived from plant oils and are classed as "good" fats: